DavidAnson/markdownlint/README.md

 * Disable all rules: `<!-- markdownlint-disable -->`
 * Enable all rules: `<!-- markdownlint-enable -->`
-* Disable all rules for the next line only:
+* Disable all rules for the current line: `<!-- markdownlint-disable-line -->`
-  `<!-- markdownlint-disable-next-line -->`
+* Disable all rules for the next line: `<!-- markdownlint-disable-next-line -->`
 * Disable one or more rules by name: `<!-- markdownlint-disable MD001 MD005 -->`
 * Enable one or more rules by name: `<!-- markdownlint-enable MD001 MD005 -->`
+* Disable one or more rules by name for the current line:
+  `<!-- markdownlint-disable-line MD001 MD005 -->`
-* Disable one or more rules by name for the next line only:
+* Disable one or more rules by name for the next line:
   `<!-- markdownlint-disable-next-line MD001 MD005 -->`
 * Capture the current rule configuration: `<!-- markdownlint-capture -->`
 * Restore the captured rule configuration: `<!-- markdownlint-restore -->`